MicrosoftDocs/windows-dev-docs/hub/powertoys/dsc-configure.md

 | VisibleColorFormats | — | — | ❌ |
 | ShowColorName | Boolean | This will show the name of the color when picking a color | ✅ |

+> [NOTE]
-Note: Configuring custom color formats through DSC is not supported yet.
+> Configuring custom color formats through DSC is not yet supported.

 ### CropAndLock